Hodge correlators: Hodge correlators for curves

+\paragraph{Remark.} Our Green function is $(2\pi i)^{-1}$ times the traditional one, defined using $(2\pi i)^{-1}\overline \partial \partial$ in (\ref{7.3.00.1}).
+For example, the Green function for the projective line in our normalisation is

+2mm

 There exists a unique up to a constant solution of this equation.
-Indeed, the kernel of the Laplacian $\overline \partial \partial $ on $X(\C)\times X(\C)$ consists of constants.
-One has a symmetry relation:
+Indeed, the kernel of the Laplacian $\overline \partial \partial $ on $X\times X$ consists of constants.
+One has a symmetry relation: A point $a \in X$ provides a volume one $2$-current $\delta_a$ on $X$.

-Indeed, the right hand side of (\ref{7.3.00.1}) is invariant under the permutation of the factors in $X \times X$.
-So the difference is a constant, and vanishes at the diagonal.

-3mm

-A point $a \in X(\C)$ provides a volume one $2$-current $\delta_a$ on $X(\C)$.
 So letting $\mu:= \delta_a$, we get a Green function denoted $G_{a}(x,y)$.
 Then the current on the right hand side of (\ref{7.3.00.1}) is smooth outside of the divisor $\Delta \cup (\{a\}\times X) \cup (X \times \{a\})$.
 Since the Laplacian is an elliptic operator, the restriction of the Green current to the complement of this divisor is represented by a smooth function, called the Green function, also denoted by $G_{a}(x,y)$.
 The Green function $G_{a}(x,y)$ near the singularity divisor looks like $\log r$, where $r$ is a distance to the divisor, plus a smooth function.
-So it has an integrable singularity, and thus provides a current on $X(\C) \times X(\C)$, which coincides with the Green current.
+So it has an integrable singularity, and thus provides a current on $X \times X$, which coincides with the Green current, see \cite{La}.

-\paragraph{The Arakelov Green function.} A classical choice of $\mu$ is given by a smooth volume form of total mass $1$ on $X(\C)$.
-In particular a metric on $X(\C)$ provides such a volume form.
-There is a canonical {\it Arakelov volume form} on $X(\C)$:
+\paragraph{The Arakelov Green function.} A classical choice of $\mu$ is given by a smooth volume form of total mass $1$ on $X$.
+In particular a metric on $X$ provides such a volume form.
+There is a canonical {\it Arakelov volume form} on $X$:

 The corresponding Green function is denoted by $G_{\rm Ar}(x,y)$.
 It can be normalized so that

 The Green function $G_a(x,y)$ is expressed via the Arakelov Green function:

 Indeed, the right hand side satisfies differential equation (\ref{7.3.00.1}).